diegoquiroz/upon.one/readme.md

 ## options

-host: true | false //default of true
+host: true | false //default is true

 # How to host multiple files like sub-pages or App's logo?